yoursungjin/FBX-into-Prefab-Postprocessor/README.md

 # FBX-into-prefab postprocessor
-Unity asset postprocessor script that automatically turns fbx files into prefabs while importing them.
+Unity asset postprocessor that automatically turns fbx files into prefabs while importing them.

 ## Background
 In Unity3D, there’s a situation where one has to import so many assets, say, more than a hundred ones,<br>